 Board of Publications

-The Board of Publications assures that student publications, like all other publications which represent the College, are factually accurate, graphically pleasing, and in conformity to general community and professional standards.
-The Board also insures that member organizations maintain journalistic integrity, high quality, timeliness of production, and sound financial management.
+The Board of Publications assures that student publications, like all other publications which represent the College, are factually accurate, graphically pleasing, and in conformity with community and professional standards.
+The Board also ensures that member organizations maintain journalistic integrity, high quality, timeliness of production, and sound financial management.

-The members of the Board are the editors of the Garnet, Kaleidoscope, and Tiger; the general manager of WWHS-FM; the faculty/staff advisor of each organization; the Director of Publications, and the Director of Communications.
-The Board sponsors the Ropp Award.
+The Board is comprised of editors of the Garnet, Kaleidoscope, and Tiger; the general manager of WWHS-FM; the faculty/staff advisor of each organization; the Director of Publications; and the Director of Communications.
+Any student in good academic standing may apply for editor of the Garnet, Kaleidoscope, or Tiger or General Manager of WWHS.
 Regular meetings are held on the first Tuesday of each month.
-Any student in good academic standing may apply for editor of the Garnet, Kaleidoscope, or Tiger or General Manager of WWHS.
-Gordon Neal '09, Financial Advisor firstname.lastname@example.org

-The Garnet was founded in 1859 as the Hampden- Sydney Magazine.
-The Garnet offers members of the community an opportunity to demonstrate their literary and artistic ability.
+Founded in 1859 as the Hampden- Sydney Magazine, the Garnet offers members of the community an opportunity to demonstrate their literary and artistic ability.
 Each year the Garnet publishes an outstanding collection of poems, short stories, essays, photography and other art work by student writers and artists and other contributors.
-Brian Burns, Advisor bburns at hsc.edu

 The Kaleidoscope, the College yearbook, was first published in 1893 by Dandridge Spotswood, Class of 1893, as a permanent record of the life & history of this community.
-Visit the Internet Archive with Hampden-Sydney issues
+Internet Archive

-The Hampden-Sydney Tiger, Hampden-Sydney's bi-weekly student newspaper, records significant events, publishes items of interest, promotes improvement of the College, and welcomes the expression of responsible student opinion.
-The Tiger is editorially and financially independent.
-It is funded by advertising, subscriptions, and its endowment.
-Editorial review of the Tiger may be exercised by the the Board of Publications.
-Letters to the Editor are welcome.
-Contact the Tiger at email@example.com.
-Advisor: Dr. Lowell T. Frye firstname.lastname@example.org
+The Hampden-Sydney Tiger, a bi-weekly student newspaper, records significant events, publishes items of interest, promotes improvement of the College, and welcomes the expression of responsible student opinion.
+The Tiger is editorially and financially independent, funded by advertising, subscriptions, and its endowment.
+Editorial review of the Tiger may be exercised by the Board of Publications.
+Letters to the editor are welcome.
+Contact The Tiger at firstname.lastname@example.org.
+The Tiger Archive

-Tiger Radio is a non-commercial educational radio station operated by istudents.
-Operating from the historic Carriage House, the station webcasts 24 hours a day.
-DJs are free to play any type of music (alternative/progressive rock is emphasized), and a variety of specialty shows, including political discussion, Caribbean music, local rock, and in-studio house mix, broadcast weekly.
+Tiger Radio is a non-commercial educational radio station operated by students from the historic Carriage House.
+DJs are free to play any type of music (alternative/progressive rock is emphasized), and a variety of specialty shows—including political discussion, Caribbean music, local rock, and in-studio house mix—broadcast weekly.
 Students may apply for shows at the beginning of each semester; slots are assigned on the basis of experience, on-air ability, format, and professionalism.